CliffordIsaboke/yolo/k8's/README.md

 Deployed the above files to cloud using the kubctl create -f <manifets_name.yml>
 From my last docker-compose exercise I was not able to view the the page due to the error below.
-At this point I was able to implement the functionality of volumes by use of pvc and pv files.
-Labels were also implemented at this point as per the code

 ---